Fraud detection and machine learning:

 Simply put, machine learning automates the extraction of known and unknown patterns from data.
 It expresses those patterns as either a formula or instruction set that can be applied to new and unseen data.
 The machine learns and adapts as outcomes and new patterns are presented to it, and can be either supervised or unsupervised.

 Supervised machine learning is a class of analytic methods that attempt to learn from identified records in data; this is often referred to as labeled data.
 To train a supervised model, you present it both fraudulent and nonfraudulent records, and the model then attempts to infer a function or instruction set that can predict whether fraud is present by applying it to new examples.
-Common supervised machine learning methods include logistic regression, neural networks, decision trees, gradient bosting machines, random forests of trees, support vector machines and many more.
+Common supervised machine learning methods include logistic regression, neural networks, decision trees, gradient boosting machines, random forests of trees, support vector machines and many more.

 Unsupervised machine learning is different.
 Since you don’t know what data is fraudulent, you want the model to create a function that describes the structure of the data.
 This way the model flags anything that doesn’t fit the model as an anomaly.
 To train an unsupervised model, you simply present it data and the model attempts to infer a function or instruction set that describes the underlying structure and dimensions of the data.
 This function or instruction set can then be applied to new and unseen data.

 The challenge with unsupervised methods is that it’s often hard to assess the accuracy of the detection scheme until data has been worked and verified by hand.
-Common unsupervised machine learning methods include self-organizing maps, k-means, dbscan, kernel density estimates, one-class support vector machines, principal component analysis and many more.
+Common unsupervised machine learning methods include self-organizing maps, k-means, DBSCAN, kernel density estimates, one-class support vector machines, principal component analysis and many more.

 And onto artificial intelligence